sheryever/simple-access-orm/Docs/Roadmap.md

 SimpleAccess.DataMappers.Add(new GeomaryDataMapper());
 ```
 - Allow developer to force SimpleAccess to use specific custom DataMapper to map and build parameter using DbMapperAttribute DbMapper(typeof(GeomaryDataMapper))
+- Add InsertAll<TEntity>, UpdateAll<TEntity>, DeleteAll<TEntity> with support of internal trasaction in Repository
+- Add Find<TEntity> in Repository
 - ExecuteJson and ExecuteBson
 - Rewrite code generation application
  - Allow developer to add more T4 Templates